paulhuggett/icubaby/README.md

 (constructor)   | Constructs a new transcoder.
-(destructor)    | Destructs a transcoder. operator()      | Accepts a single code unit in the input encoding and, once an entire code point has been consumed, produces the equivalent code point expressed in the output encoding. end_cp          | Call once the entire input has been fed to operator() to ensures the sequence did not end with a partial character. well_formed     | Returns true if the input was well formed, false otherwise.
+(destructor)    | Destructs a transcoder. operator()      | Accepts a single code unit in the input encoding and, once an entire code point has been consumed, produces the equivalent code point expressed in the output encoding. end_cp          | Call once the entire input has been fed to `operator()` to ensure the sequence did not end with a partial character. well_formed     | Returns true if the input was well formed, false otherwise. partial         | Returns true if part of a multi code unit code point has been consumed, false otherwise.

 ##### constructor